How to convert Club Car from lead acid to Lithium batteries

 Will lithium give my 36v cart more speed?

-If you're currently running a 36V setup and seeking more speed, switching to lithium alone won't significantly boost your speed, except for a slight improvement due to weight reduction.
+If you're currently running a 36V setup and seeking more speed, switching to lithium alone won't significantly boost your speed, except for a slight improvement due to weight reduction and increased range.
 For a noticeable increase in speed, upgrading to a 48V system is your best bet.
 Most 36V golf cart motors can handle the increased voltage, providing a substantial performance boost.
 However, to make this upgrade, you'll need a 48V battery pack, a compatible charger, a new 48v solenoid, and possibly a heavy duty forward/reverse switch to handle the increased power.
-It's also wise to check your controller's compatibility with 48V for smooth operation and prevent potential incompatibility.
+It's also wise to check your controller's compatibility with 48V for smooth operation.

 How about resistor carts?

-Resistor carts, which utilize a series of resistors to control speed and power as opposed to electronic speed control, are not recommended for lithium battery upgrades.
+Resistor carts, which utilize a series of resistors to control speed and power as opposed to electronic solid state speed control, are not recommended for lithium battery upgrades.
 This is because the resistor system is inefficient, wasting a significant amount of energy as heat and not taking full advantage of lithium's benefits like efficiency and longevity.
+Additionally, resistor carts maintain a consistently high amp draw even at slower speeds, which often conflicts with the operating range of most lithium Battery Management Systems (BMS).
 Upgrading a resistor cart to a solid state system is a more complex and costly endeavor.
 It typically requires a MCOR throttle sensor, a new controller, and other necessary parts such as solenoids and wiring.
 Given these extensive modifications, it might be more cost effective and less hassle to sell your current cart and purchase one that already has a solid state setup.
 This approach not only saves money but also ensures you get a more reliable and modernized system right from the start.

 Types of lithium batteries